 Try a Free Session

 Not sure if your teenager will like boxing?
-Fair enough - it's hard to predict.
+Fair enough - it is hard to predict.
 The best approach is simply to try it.

 We offer free trial sessions with no commitment.
 Your teen shows up, trains for an hour, and decides if they want to continue.
 If yes, great.
-If no, they've tried something new and can move on.
+If no, they have tried something new and can move on.

 No pressure sales, no contracts.
 Just boxing.